henriqueconte/ScientificMethodology/README.md

 ### Homeworks (3) - Data curation with the tidyverse | Data management 1 (Data Management Plans)

 [ x ] See previous homeworks and provide links in the Pad!
-[ ] First name/last name analysis in a computational document.
+[ x ] First name/last name analysis in a computational document.